Frequetnly Asked Questions About Men’s Hair Loss

 Chemotherapy: One of the most common side effects of chemotherapy treatment is hair loss.
 Chemotherapy hair loss may occur on several parts of the body from the scalp, face, and underarms.

 We encourage you to schedule your, confidential consultation today.
-Meet with a trained Transitions professional at our state-of-the-art center in Chicago, Illinois.
+Meet with a trained Transitions professional at our state-of-the-art center in the Chicagoland area.
 There is no charge or obligation!
-Your image consultant will provide information regarding causes of baldness and options tailored to your specific situation and lifestyle.
+Your image consultant will provide information regarding the causes of baldness and options tailored to your specific situation and lifestyle.

-Each of our procedures is individually designed for your specific needs and lifestyle and budget.
-Whether you are just starting to experience baldness or are in the most advanced stages, we can help with our full spectrum of professional treatment options.
+Each of our systems is individually designed for your specific needs and lifestyle and budget.
+Whether you are just starting to experience baldness or are in the most advanced stages, we can help with our full spectrum of non-surgical treatment options.

-At Embassy Studio, we constantly strive to give you the freedom to choose what is the absolute best solution for you.
+At Embassy Studio Hair Replacement & Restoration, we constantly strive to give you the freedom to choose what is the absolute best solution for you.
 We provide our clients with personalized custom solutions that are so incredibly natural that there is simply no reason to suffer any longer.